Bulgaria in the Eurovision Song Contest 2013: Background

-The Bulgarian national broadcaster, Bulgarian National Television (BNT), broadcasts the event within Bulgaria and organises the selection process for the nation's entry.
-BNT confirmed Bulgaria's participation in the 2013 Eurovision Song Contest on 25 September 2012.
-In the past, BNT had alternated between both internal selections and national finals in order to select the Bulgarian entry.
-For their 2013 entry, the Bulgarian broadcaster internally selected the artist that would perform several songs during a national final.
+As part of its duties as participating broadcaster, BNT organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+The broadcaster confirmed its participation in the 2013 contest on 25 September 2012.
+In the past, BNT had alternated between both internal selections and national finals in order to select its entry.
+For its 2013 entry, the broadcaster internally selected the artist that would perform several songs during a national final.